BillMills/nodeuinoSensorArray/README.md

 ### Setting Up Your Web Server

-The node part of nodeuinoSensorArray is a very simple web server meant to take that data you put into your serial port on the last step, and push it up to a post on the Internet.
+The node part of nodeuinoSensorArray is a very simple web server meant to take that data you put into your serial port on the last step, and both log it on your computer and push it up to a post on the Internet.
 This is a free alternative to buying an Arduino ethernet shield, but the tradeoff is that we have to set up some free software first:

 1. Install [node.js](http://nodejs.org/).
 This is a system for making web servers (and other cool stuff) using simple JavaScript code.
 It's great for beginners, since there's lots of open source projects you can grab and use, and it's great for scientists, because it's free :)
 2. Install [npm](https://npmjs.org/).  npm stands for Node Package Manager, and it is a simple tool for grabbing and installing some of the open source software you'll need in your node projects.